 Installing a bath isn’t a particularly difficult project; as long as you plan thoroughly and work in a methodical fashion you should be able to achieve a satisfactory end result.
 Here we work through the steps for installing a new bath in the order you are likely to encounter them

-The first step should, of course, be to turn off the water supply.
-So before you start, go ahead and do that.
+The first step should, of course, is to turn off the water supply.

 1) Fit the pipework to your new bath